wilsonmar/wilsonmar.github.io/_posts/2021-04-14-azure-networking.md

 <a target="_blank" href="https://docs.microsoft.com/en-us/azure/traffic-manager/traffic-manager-routing-methods">DOCS</a>:
 Routes based on 7 different methods:
-   * Performance for users to use the closest endpoint for the lowest network latency
+   * Performance for users to use the closest endpoint for the lowest network latency, based on "Real user measurements" embedded in app code
+   * Weighted (for Canary deploy)
    * Priority
-   * Weighted (for Canary deploy),
    * Geographic based on DNS origin (for data soverignty)
    * Multivalue (only IPV4/V6)
    * Subnet to specific end-user IP addresses to speific endpoints